 Presenting consistently unique branding design elements over and over in your marketing and on your website will reinforce the identity you’ve established.
 This builds trust in you and credibility for your consultant business.

-2. Pay Attention to Detail.
+2. Pay attention to details

 Successful consultants are experts.
 And, experts aren’t supposed to make mistakes.